University Marketing provides support for administrators across campus charged with editing content on any section of the wcu.edu website.

 Marketing also does custom website design to support special initiatives including marketing or fundraising campaigns and special events.
 If your event or initiative will repeat annually, we prefer your site be hosted on the campus CMS platform.
 For short-term campaigns that require unique web functionality, custom sites can be designed and built.
 To submit a request, email email@example.com and your request will be routed to the web team.

-We often get requests for the ability to operate a blog within specific unit or department sites.
-In the fall of 2017, University Marketing will launch blog capabilities within the content management system.
+We often get requests for the ability to operate a blog within a specific unit or department sites.
+In the fall of 2018, University Marketing will launch blog capabilities within the content management system.
 Access to this new functionality requires the unit to define a content strategy and assign staff responsible for managing the strategy.
-More information on the process will be announced in the fall.
+For more information on the process please contact Web Content Manager Amelia Bryan at firstname.lastname@example.org.

 Note that University Communications and Public Relations creates and publishes news on various departments at news.wcu.edu.
 A feed of your department news as published on the university news site can be tagged and embedded as a feed in your university web pages.
 To set up a feed, submit a request to email@example.com and your request will be routed to the web team.